RamadanLab/perovskite-recipes/README.md

 # perovskite-recipes
 A repository for all perovskite recipes and processes from the group.
-Give each new recipe or processes a clear file name and include an introduction with information relating to the process.
+The wiki contains detailed recipes and information.
+Any processes developed from papers and added to the wiki must be clearly referenced.
+This is a public repository so bear this is mind.